PatrickDohn/Overthefence-client/README.md

 # Over the fence Front End
-Inspired by whatsapp bbut in more of a community message board form.
+Inspired by whatsapp but in more of a community message board form.
 Users can send messages like they would in a texting application but instead of sending  to a friend or group messages post for everyone to see.

 ![Over the fence screenshot](Capstone.pdf)